roguexz/gae-java-template/README.md

 This template:

 + uses Bootstrap for its templating
-+ is based on JSF 2.2
++ is based on JSF 2.2, JPA 2, CDI , PrimeFaces
 + uses Gradle for building & running